Q2 2026 Market Overview: Tightest Beachfront Supply in Three Years

 Short-Term vs. Long-Term Rental ROI: The 2026 Calculus

-The STR premium compensates for increased operational complexity, regulatory risk, and occupancy volatility.
-For investors with operational bandwidth or access to quality STR management, the yield enhancement is compelling.
-For passive investors prioritizing simplicity and stability, long-term leases remain appropriate despite lower returns.
+For investors with operational bandwidth or access to institutional-quality STR management platforms, the yield enhancement justifies the complexity.
+For passive allocators prioritizing simplicity and predictable cash flow, traditional long-term leases remain appropriate despite lower absolute returns.
+The decision hinges on risk tolerance, operational capacity, and portfolio construction objectives rather than pure yield maximization.

 Regulatory Considerations and Permit Availability